DEPTFORD TOWNSHIP MUNICIPAL UTILITIES AUTHORITY

 4:1 The Authority will provide thirteen (13) paid holidays in each calendar year as identified within Paragraphs 4:2 and 4:3 herein below

 4:2 The holidays listed below are established as paid holidays:

 President's Birthday Veteran's Day

 Fourth of July Christmas Day

-permitted paid personal days that may be taken in Quarter hour (15 minute) increments, in accordance with Paragraph 4:7 below, during each calendar year and to be used by December 31st of each year.
-Full-time administrative employees shall receive twenty-one (21) hours of personal leave and full time operations employees shall receive twenty-four (24) hours of personal leave at the beginning of each calendar year in anticipation of continued employment.
-Personal leave can be used in an emergency by reporting off duty one (1) hour prior to or after the start of the shift to a Supervisor.
+4:3 In addition to the paid holidays listed above in Paragraph 4:2, all employees shall be permitted three (3) paid personal days, in accordance with Paragraph 4:7 below, during each calendar year and to be used by December 31st of each year.
+Personal days can be used in an emergency by reporting off duty one (1) hour prior to or after the shift to a Supervisor.
 The Union, at the beginning of each fiscal year, may request to use one (1) personal day as a floating holiday for all its members and such day shall be approved by the Authority.

 4.8 Days to celebrate the holidays for purposes of this agreement are listed below.

-5.2 The Authority will pay renewal cost for a valid Commercial Driver’s License (CDL) held by an employee above the cost of a regular New Jersey driver's license.
+5.2 The Authority will pay renewal cost for a valid Commercial License held by an employee.

 5.3 Base annual salary is defined as follows for purpose of this contract.